department-of-veterans-affairs/caseflow/docs/tech-specs/2021-10-07-mpi-integration.md

             - `person.rb`
                 -   Methods - Not a complete list
                     - Class method - `service_name` - This is how we will reference this service in the caseflow repo
-                    - Instance method - `search_person_info(last_name: '')` - Find up to 10 people who satisfy the search criteria provided in the parameters.
+                    - Instance method - `search_person_info(last_name:, first_name: nil, middle_name: nil, dob: nil, gender: nil, address: nil)` - Find up to 10 people who satisfy the search criteria provided in the parameters.
 The only parameter required by MPI for this request is `last_name`
                     - Instance method - `retrieve_person_info(icn)` - Request a PV profile record in MPI with the ICN that maps to the appropriate record
         - `base.rb`
             - Format the initialization of the Savon client